heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 ### Subnetting is gone!
 The standard prefix for all networks that contain nodes is a /64.

-A /64 network prefix (which has **more than trillions of addresses** on it) is recommended and acceptable even for networks which only have 2 devices (and this leaves plenty of room for growth later).
+A /64 network prefix (which has **more than trillions of addresses** on it (specifically 2^64)) is recommended and acceptable even for networks which only have 2 devices (and this leaves plenty of room for growth later).
 So whether the network will have 2 devices or more than 2 trillion, the prefix length is /64 (RFC7421):

         The de facto length of almost all IPv6 interface identifiers is therefore 64 bits.
 The only documented exception is in [RFC6164], which  standardizes 127-bit prefixes for point-to-point links between routers,  among other things, to avoid a loop condition known as the ping-pong problem.

-The only two valid prefix lengths for networks which contains nodes are a /64 and a /127.
+The only two valid prefix lengths for networks which contain nodes are a /64 and a /127.
 Any other length violates the IPv6 standard and breaks SLAAC as well as other IPv6 protocols (RFC7421 section 4.1 actually attempts to show how many IPv6 protocols are built on the /64 prefix size).

 ### The IPv6 address space is mind-bogglingly expansive
 To oversimply it, the size of the IPv4 address space is 2^32.